bdlite/react-context-mutation/README.md

 # NOTE

-React-context-mutation is a lighter and more convenient state manager designed for react applications.
-It aims to replace the Redux in react applications and solve the problems of too large Redux and difficult state maintenance and management in the project.
+react-context-mutation is a lighter and more convenient state manager designed for react applications.
+It aims to replace the Redux in react applications and solve the problems of only one Store in Redux and Non Pluggable state maintenance in the project.